 Advances in communication and technology mean that we have more and more contact of all kinds with our foreign neighbours and greater interaction is becoming the norm.
-Financial services, retailing, transport, manufacturing, commerce, leisure and law are just some examples of areas where a working knowledge of German may be a definite boost to your prospective career.
+Financial services, retailing, transport, manufacturing, commerce, leisure and law are just some examples of areas where a working knowledge of German may be a boost to your prospective career.
+Not all journals and publications are translated into English and since German is the second most common language used in scientific publications, you may need German to help you understand them.